aml630/emberCodeReview/README.md

-# Question-answer
+# Question-Answer

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This project will allow you to create questions which can then be answered by the website community.
+All questions can be individually answered on their own pages.

 ## Prerequisites